Course Outline

 Module 10: Integrating Operations Manager with Other System Center Components

-System Center 2012 R2 consists of several components that provide complete management of the IT environment.
-This includes the server and desktop infrastructure and the networking infrastructure that binds them.
-You can also manage client devices by using System Center 2012 R2.
+System Center 2012 R2 consists of several components that provide complete management of the IT environment, including server and desktop infrastructure and the networking infrastructure that binds them.
+You can also manage client devices using System Center 2012 R2.

-You should integrate the System Center 2012 R2 components to provide seamless management of the IT environment from both a cloud and datacenter perspective.
-This provides easier and more flexible management of the cloud and datacenter environment and enables automation of many manual processes.
+You should integrate System Center 2012 R2 components to provide seamless management of the IT environment from both a cloud and datacenter perspective.
+This enables easier and more flexible management of the cloud and datacenter environment and allows for the automation of many manual processes.

-In this module, you will learn several key features of other System Center 2012 R2 components.
-This includes the benefits that are achieved when integrating Operations Manager with them.
+In this module, you will learn about several key features of other System Center 2012 R2 components, including the benefits achieved when integrating Operations Manager with them.

 Lessons